aykhuss/dokan/README.md

 You can either install the tool using `pip` or `uv`.

 #### `pip`
-Within the repository directory, run
+Within the repository directory, run (add `--force-reinstall` if necessary)
 ```shell
 pip install -e .
 ```